BARANGAY AMUCAO HISTORY

 It is approximately 12.2 kilometers away from city proper.
 It has a total area of 312.12 hectares wherein 257.0 hectares corresponds to agriculture and 55.12 hectares designate to residential area.
 It also divided into 3 Purok, namely Purok 1, Purok 2 and Purok 3.

-Barangay Amucao classified as Rural Barangay, it has a total population of two thousand four hundred thirty two (2,432) as of 2005, and a household population of three hundred ninety eight (398).
+Barangay Amucao classified as Rural Barangay, it has a total population of two thousand six hundred sixty (2,660) as of 2020, and a household population of five hundred ninety eight (598).

 Barangay Amucao is an agricultural barangay.
 Approximately 80% populace here was farmers.
 Farming is one of the major sources of livelihood of many people situated here.
 They cultivate palay, vegetables, corn and other depending on the season of harvest.
 Other residences were employees, laborers, construction workers, and drivers.
 Some residence was having their own mini business such as sari-sari stores and home made “Tinapa” (smoked fish).